Three Strategies to Thrive vs. Survive With Kids This Summer

 When we get thirsty this summer, let it remind us of our need for spiritual refreshment as well.
 The moments of rest or when we get a break provide momentary reprieve, but the true refreshment comes from when we ask the Spirit for his grace and strength and receive his word as Life.

-Listen to the podcast below and learn ways to reflect God’s character and grace in your family.
 There are many competing demands for our time and energy and we often get overwhelmed, especially in the summer when our kids are home from school.
 God’s Word can help reduce stress and provide the rest you need.
+Listen to the podcast below and learn how to reduce the distractions of hurry and worry in your life.

 About MomQ